Geladen/solana-llm-contracts-generation/Code_Generation/UC_5_Escrow/GPT/PS1/hallucination_report_UC5_gpt_PS1.md

 ### Intent Conflicting
 **Description:**

-Model generated struct name Initialize instead of InitializeCtx, deviating from explicit naming instructions in the prompt.
+The program produced a struct named Initialize instead of InitializeCtx, which does not comply with the explicit naming instructions in the prompt.

 **Code Example:**
 ```rust